Words and Photos: Mike Ryan

 Colin chuckles when he recalls Biviano telling him how the car was treated to a liberal dose of rust-preventing Fisholene during the restoration, after which it became a major attraction with the cats in Freeman’s neighbourhood!

-The semaphores may have been deactivated and conventional indicators fitted during the restoration, although it’s more likely this was done earlier, during Walker’s ownership.
+The semaphore indicators in the C-pillar may have been deactivated and conventional indicators fitted during the restoration, although it’s more likely this was done during Walker’s ownership.
 While not standard, the indicators don’t detract from the Peugeot’s appearance.
 In fact, all but the most ardent Peugeot 403 enthusiast would assume they’re factory items.

 Following completion of the restoration, the car was used sparingly by Freeman, as a new job in the outback meant he required a vehicle even tougher than the 403.